wisdeom/android-pie-test/README.md

 # android-pie-test

-Sample app which show the AnimatedImageDrawable class for displaying GIF and WebP animated images.
+Sample app which targets Android Pie (SDK 28) and shows Android Pie new feature AnimatedImageDrawable class for displaying GIF and WebP animated images.